angular-slider/angularjs-slider/README.md

   - End: maximum value

 **customTemplateScope** - _Object (default to null)_: The properties defined in this object will be exposed in the slider template under `custom.X`.

+**logScale** - _Boolean (defaults to false)_: Set to true to use a logarithmic scale to display the slider.

+For custom scales:
+**customValueToPosition** - _Function(val, minVal, maxVal): percent_: Function that returns the position on the slider for a given value.
+The position must be a percentage between 0 and 1.

+**customPositionToValue** - _Function(percent, minVal, maxVal): value_: Function that returns the value for a given position on the slider.
+The position is a percentage between 0 and 1.

 ## Change default options
 If you want the change the default options for all the sliders displayed in your application, you can set them using the `RzSliderOptions.options()` method: